zanaglio/picsellia_technical_test/README.md

 - ⚠️ (TODO) Logging improvements.
 - ⚠️ (TODO) Download a real segmentation model during container startup.
 - ⚠️ (TODO) Add a reverse-proxy.
+- ⚠️ (TODO) Add some security on the image upload (image size, format, etc.).
 - 🔍 Monitoring strategy (check bellow).

 Regarding the TODOs, those are the elements I deprioritized in my ~2 hours time frame.
 More explanations will be given